Cosmo12978/Infomarker-plugin/README.md

+Feel free to edit and reupload this, just make sure to remove my signature from it if you do.

 This is an infomarker system where you can place environment text markers for players that are given the flag.

 Flag Needed to spawn a marker: M